awsdocs/amazon-workspaces-administration-guide/doc_source/workspaces-access-control.md

 1. Choose **Update Trust Policy**\.

-## Specifying Workspaces Resources in an IAM Policy<a name="wsp_iam_resource"></a>
+## Specify WorkSpaces resources in an IAM policy<a name="wsp_iam_resource"></a>

-To specify an Workspaces resource in the `Resource` element of the policy statement, use the Amazon Resource Name \(ARN\) of the resource\.
-You control access to your Workspaces resources by either allowing or denying permissions to use the API actions that are specified in the `Action` element of your IAM policy statement\.
-Workspaces defines ARNs for WorkSpaces, bundles, IP groups, and directories\.
+To specify an WorkSpaces resource in the `Resource` element of the policy statement, use the Amazon Resource Name \(ARN\) of the resource\.
+You control access to your WorkSpaces resources by either allowing or denying permissions to use the API actions that are specified in the `Action` element of your IAM policy statement\.
+WorkSpaces defines ARNs for WorkSpaces, bundles, IP groups, and directories\.

 ### WorkSpace ARN<a name="wsp_arn_syntax"></a>